 Assignment submissions are accepted up to 11:59 p.m.
 ET on the last day of the course.
-No assignments will be accepted after this deadline unless there is an extenuating circumstance and/or approval is granted by the faculty member.
+No assignments will be accepted after this deadline unless the student has received an "Incomplete" for the course (further detailed below).
 Beyond this, the only other time assignments will be accepted after class ends is if an Incomplete is approved.